nwtgck/docker-nginx-http3/README.md

 Here is an example using this image with Docker Compose.
 - [Reverse proxy example using Docker Compose](https://github.com/nwtgck/ghost-nginx-http3-docker-compose)

-`nginx.conf` in the example might help how to use.
+`nginx.conf` in the example might help you to know how to use this image.

 ## HTTP/3 in Google Chrome Canary